Struct BorrowedCursor

 The caller must ensure that the first n bytes of the cursor have been properly initialised.

-fn ensure_init(self: &mut Self) -> &mut Self
+fn ensure_init(self: &mut Self) -> &mut [u8]

-Initializes all bytes in the cursor.
+Initializes all bytes in the cursor and returns them.

 fn append(self: &mut Self, buf: &[u8])